yt-project/yt/doc/source/analyzing/astropy_integrations.rst

 slices or projections) and fixed-resolution three-dimensional grids can be written to FITS files using yt's :class:`~yt.visualization.fits_image.FITSImageData` class and its subclasses.
-Multiple images can be combined into a single file, operations can be performed on the images and their coordinates, etc. See :ref:`writing_fits_images` for more information.
+Multiple images can be combined into a single file, operations can be performed on the images and their coordinates, etc. See :doc:`../visualizing/FITSImageData` for more information.

 Converting Field Container and 1D Profile Data to AstroPy Tables
 ----------------------------------------------------------------